StanleyStanMarsh/SudokuGame/README.md

 SudokuGame
 ==========
-The application was done in C++.
+C++ was used to make this application.
 Qt framework was used to make GUI.

 ### [Documentation for code](https://stanleystanmarsh.github.io/SudokuGame/)